stamen/figmasset-export/README.md

 ### Guide

-Arrange your assets as top-level children under one or more frames.
+In Figma, arrange your assets as top-level children under one or more frames.
 That is, your Layers sidebar should look something like this:

 ```
 # myframe